 Our clients are active in a broad range of industry sectors.
 As such we are or have supported blockchain projects and ICO’s in connection with digital payment solutions, cryptocurrency exchanges, crypto bot investment advice, mobile gaming, digitalization of art, online retailers or solar power providers.
 Our lawyers support early stage start-ups and well established financial institutions.

 Range of services

-With the experience of our diverse team of lawyers we can cover a very broad range of legal services.
+With the experience of our diverse team of lawyers, we can cover a very broad range of legal services.
 However, we understand that blockchain entrepreneurs not only need legal and tax advice.
-For this reason we have built-up a network of investment advisors, banks, marketing, IT and AML/KYC service providers in order offer the whole range of services that is usually needed to undertake a succcessful ICO or for a successful implementation of a blockchain project.
+For this reason we have built up a network of investment advisors, banks, marketing, IT and AML/KYC service providers in order to offer the whole range of services that is usually needed to undertake a succcessful ICO or for a successful implementation of a blockchain project.